H4PE0N/Competitive-Programming/Library-Binaries-Folder/README.md

 so to list all of the commands would be a wast of time.
 To exit out of the gdb debugger you can type `quit`.

-When you compile a program  using  make,  the  Makefile wants to print  out  what  commands  it  is  using.
-To prevent this, you could use the `-s` option  to  silent the Makefile.
+When you compile a program  using  make,  the  makefile wants to print  out  what  commands  it  is  using.
+To prevent this, you could use the `-s` option  to  silent the makefile.
 Then  there  will  be  no  more  commands printing out in the console.
 </pre>